How Long Does a Website Last?

 This person probably also understands that they have to invest in their website, social media, SEO, Email marketing, and more to round off their marketing efforts.

 Everything communicates: This communicates that this business owner is doing all they can to grow their business no matter the business landscape.
-They can adapt to the economy, trends and still keep a firm handle on ROI.
+They can adapt to economic trends and still keep a firm handle on ROI.

 So how do you get going?